 First day

-Our gulet vacation in Sardinia begins in Calata Battellieri, in the heart of Carloforte, on the island of San Pietro.boarding is scheduled by 2:00 PM, just enough time to get acquainted with the gulet and begin to savor the slow pace of the journey.
-Carloforte, listed among Italy’s most beautiful villages, captivates with its Art Nouveau architecture, historic alleyways, and a strong Ligurian-Mediterranean identity that makes it unique.
-In the afternoon, we set sail for Porto Flavia, an extraordinary feat of mining archaeology carved into the rock, overlooking the spectacular cliffs of Pan di Zucchero.
-Here we treat ourselves to our first swim in the sea, followed by a traditional dinner on board, to begin fully immersing ourselves in the authentic atmosphere of life on a gulet.
+Our gulet vacation in Sardinia begins at Calata Battellieri, in the heart of Carloforte, on the island of San Pietro.Boarding is scheduled for no later than 2:00 p.m., giving you plenty of time to get acquainted with the gulet and begin to savor the slow pace of the journey.
+Carloforte, listed among Italy’s most beautiful villages, captivates visitors with its Art Nouveau architecture, historic alleyways, and a strong Ligurian-Mediterranean identity that makes it unique.
+In the afternoon, we set sail for Porto Flavia, an extraordinary example of mining archaeology carved into the rock, overlooking the spectacular cliffs of Pan di Zucchero.
+Here we’ll enjoy our first swim in the sea, followed by a traditional dinner on board, to begin fully immersing ourselves in the authentic atmosphere of life aboard a gulet.

 Second day

-The second day is dedicated to the most authentic sea in south-west of Sardinia, far from the crowded beaches.
-We set sail for Portu Sciusciau and Grotta Sardegna, small hidden coves characterized by dark rocks, deep seabeds, and crystal clear water: ideal places for snorkeling, swimming, and total relaxation.
-Here, nature is the absolute protagonist.
+The second day is dedicated to the most authentic coastline of southwestern Sardinia, far from the crowded beaches.
+We set sail for Portu Sciusciau and Grotta Sardegna, small hidden coves characterized by dark rocks, deep waters, and crystal-clear water: ideal spots for snorkeling, swimming, and total relaxation.
+Here, nature takes center stage.
 In the afternoon, we return to Carloforte for a guided tour of the village, exploring its history, traditions, and local shops.
-In the evening, enjoy a traditional dinner in the village or an optional dinner on board the gulet for those who wish to enjoy the tranquility of the harbor.
+In the evening, enjoy a traditional dinner in town or opt for an optional dinner aboard the gulet, for those who wish to enjoy the tranquility of the harbor.

 Third day

 The journey continues along an ever-changing coastline, where time seems to slow down.
-We reach thethe island of Sant'Antioco and stop at Coaquaddus, a white sandy beach nestled between limestone rocks and Posidonia meadows.
-We continue towards Cala Zafferano, an exclusive bay of Capo Teulada, which has remained untouched thanks to its limited access: a true natural paradise.
-In the afternoon, we land at Tuerredda, considered one of the most beautiful beaches in Sardinia, with fine sand and emerald sea.
-Dinner on board included, under the starry sky.
+We reachthe island of Sant’Antioco and stop at Coaquaddus, a white-sand beach nestled between limestone cliffs and Posidonia seagrass meadows.
+We continue on to Cala Zafferano, an exclusive bay at Capo Teulada that has remained untouched thanks to limited access: a true natural paradise.
+In the afternoon, we arrive at Tuerredda, considered one of Sardinia’s most beautiful beaches, with fine sand and an emerald-colored sea.
+Dinner on board is included, under the starry sky.

 Fourth day

-The day begins with a boat trip to Chia – Su Giudeu, one of the most photographed locations in southern Sardinia.
-The sheltered bay with its crystal-clear waters is perfect for swimming to the small island opposite.
-We continue towards Piscinnì and Porto Pino, where the landscape changes and gives way to golden dunes and an almost desert-like atmosphere.
-The afternoon is spent swimming, sunbathing, and relaxing.
-For those who wish, dinner on board (extra) offers an intimate evening, lulled by the sea.
+The day begins with a sail to Chia – Su Giudeu, one of the most photographed spots in southern Sardinia.
+The sheltered bay, with its crystal-clear waters, is perfect for swimming out to the islet just offshore.
+We continue on to Piscinnì and Porto Pino, where the landscape changes, giving way to golden dunes and an almost desert-like atmosphere.
+The afternoon is spent swimming, soaking up the sun, and relaxing.
+For those who wish, dinner on board (extra) offers an intimate evening, lulled by the sound of the sea.

 Fifth day

-After breakfast, we sail towards the Dunes of Porto Pino, one of the largest white dune systems in the Mediterranean, where the desert meets the sea.
-We continue towards Turri and Capo Su Moru, an area rich in small coves that in the past served as a refuge for Saracen pirates.
-In the late afternoon, we reach Guidi, one of the largest sandy bays on the eastern side of the island.
-The day ends with a barbecue under the stars, a symbolic moment of a gulet holiday in Sardinia.
+After breakfast, we sail toward the Porto Pino Dunes, one of the largest systems of white dunes in the Mediterranean, where the desert meets the sea.
+We continue on to Turri and Capo Su Moru, an area dotted with small coves that once served as hideouts for Saracen pirates.
+In the late afternoon, we reach Guidi, one of the widest sandy bays on the island’s eastern coast.
+The day ends with a barbecue under the stars—a quintessential moment of a gulet vacation in Sardinia.

 Sixth day

-The last intense day of sea and nature.
-We start this day at La Caletta, reaching the only sandy beach on the west coast of the island; we then sail towards Capo Sandalo and Capo Rosso, between dark cliffs and deep sea, beaten by the mistral wind.
-This is where the falcons that migrate from Africa every year nest.
+Onelast intense day of sea and nature.
+We begin the day at La Caletta, reaching the only sandy beach on the island’s western coast; we then sail toward Capo Sandalo and Capo Rosso, amid dark cliffs and deep waters, buffeted by the mistral.
+This is where the falcons that migrate from Africa each year nest.
 The Capo Sandalo lighthouse offers one of the most spectacular sunsets in the Mediterranean.
 We conclude with a stop at Cala Vinagra, a small bay that hides a picturesque fjord.

 Seventh day

-After a week of relaxation, crystal clear sea, and conviviality, it's time to say goodbye to the caïque. disembarkation is scheduled for 10:00 a.m., with the crew available for any last details.
-We say goodbye with the feeling of having had an authentic experience, made up of beaches accessible only by sea, snorkeling, nature, and dinners under the stars.
-It is possible to reach the mainland and the airport by ferry and CFCA shuttle (to be booked independently).
+After a week of relaxation, crystal-clear waters, and good company, it’s time to say goodbye to the gulet.
+Disembarkation is scheduled by 10:00 a.m., with the crew on hand to assist with any final details.
+We say our goodbyes with the feeling of having had an authentic experience, filled with beaches accessible only by sea, snorkeling, nature, and dinners under the stars.
+You can reach the mainland and the airport via ferry and the CFCA shuttle (to be booked independently).

 From Cagliari airport, reach Portovesme via transfer bookable from the CFCA shuttle app (travel time 1-1.15 hours).
 Alternatively, use public transport, but with at least one change.
 Then, from Portovesme to Carloforte, take the ferry, which departs almost every hour and takes about 40 minutes: https://delcomar.it/